se-edu/se-book/designPatterns/singleton/implementation/outcomes.md

-:trophy: Can identify an application of the Singleton design pattern :two:
+:trophy: Can apply the Singleton design pattern :two: